Electron Collision Cross Sections in Tetrafluoropropene HFO1234ze(E) for Gas Mixtures in Resistive Plate Chambers: Appendix

 For the TTA technique used in this work, the settings of BOLSIG+ code (version 3/2016) are summarized in table \ref{settings_BOLSIG}.
 The type of electron growth is set as \textit{temporal}, except for the calculation of $ND_{L}$ where the setting has to be \textit{grad-n expansion}.
 All other settings, not specified in this appendix, has to be considered equal to the default settings of BOLSIG+.

-Concerning the MC integration technique, the settings of METHES (version 3, developed in June 2016) are reported in table \ref{settings_METHES}, where $N_{0}$ is the initial number of electrons, which remains constant in the simulation, $w_{err}$ and $DN_{err}$ are the error tolerance for the flux drift velocity and flux diffusion coefficient, respectively, and $col_{equ}$ is the minimum number of collisions before reaching the steady-state.
-All other settings, not specified in this appendix, has to be considered equal to the default settings of METHES.
-All transport coefficients obtained by METHES and presented in this paper are the \textit{flux values} \cite{rabie2016methes}.
+Concerning the MC integration technique, the settings of METHES (version 3, developed in June 2016) are reported in table \ref{settings_METHES}, where $N_{0}$ is the initial number of electrons that remains constant in the simulation, $col_{equ}$ is the minimum number of collisions before reaching the steady state, and $w_{err}$ and $DN_{err}$ are the error tolerance for the flux drift velocity and flux diffusion coefficient, respectively.
+All other settings, not specified in this appendix, are considered equal to the default settings of METHES.
+All transport coefficients obtained by METHES and presented in this study are the \textit{flux values} \cite{rabie2016methes}.

-Sets of cross sections of Ar and CO$_{2}$, used for the calculations of this work, are downloaded by the Biagi's database \cite{biagi1999monte} available in the website LXCat \cite{projectlxcat}.
-Cross sections of Ar were uploaded on 20th October 2011 while those of CO$_{2}$ on 2sd October 2019.
+Sets of electron collision cross sections in Ar and CO$_{2}$, used in the calculations of this study, were obtained from the database by Biagi \cite{biagi1999monte}, accessible on the LXCat website \cite{projectlxcat}.
+Electron collision cross sections in Ar were uploaded on October 20th, 2011, while those in CO$_{2}$ were uploaded on October 2nd, 2019.